Break the Chain

 What is Break the Chain?

-Break the Chain will bring together young people from across ASEAN and Australia to understand modern slavery and work together to find regional solutions to, issues of modern slavery, human trafficking, and forced labour.
+Break the Chain will bring together young leaders from across ASEAN and Australia to understand, and discuss regional solutions to, issues of modern slavery, human trafficking, and forced labour.

 From January 30th to February 28th 2021, the digital program will run over 5 sessions, delivered on the weekends, with further training and activities running alongside this.

 This exclusive program is be co-delivered with partners and provides opportunities for collaboration, knowledge-sharing and policy outputs through capacity-building workshops and masterclasses with leaders in the field.
 The aim of the program is to create an energised, capable, and dynamic network of young people to become the next thought leaders and innovators on the topic of modern slavery and human trafficking.

 The programme will consist of a series of exclusive webinars, skill-based workshops, cultural-sharing, and networking events led by the Break the Chain team, the delegates’ themselves, and leading organisations working on modern slavery, human trafficking, and forced labour in the region.

 This programme will provide delegates with the opportunity to discuss their own unique experiences within workshops and sessions, helping to learn from each other, share their perspectives, and amplify their impact on these pressing issues.

 The programme focused on:

 - Developing and building knowledge about the nature of modern slavery, human trafficking, and forced labour in the region in the wake of the COVID-19 pandemic